Open Position Title:

 Roles and Responsibilities

-The Up2Us Coach is responsible for the day-to-day Chicago Runners Program at 8-10 school sites and 2-3 Running Mates sites.
+The Up2Us Coach is responsible for the day-to-day Chicago Runners Program at 2-6 sites and 1-3 Running Mates sites.
 In addition, the Coach will:

 Coordinate School Relationships